 - Reduces risk of cancer by inhibiting the growth and the spread of tumours

-Of all supplements that I take, I consider this one to be the most important.
+Of all supplements that I take, I consider this to be one of the most important ones.

 Chlorella is a fresh water single cell green algae.
-It is a natural whole food that contains nutrients perfectly designed by nature, such as Iron, Vitamin B12, Vitamin D and Folic Acid.
+It’s a natural whole food that contains nutrients perfectly designed by nature, such as Iron, Vitamin B12, Vitamin D and Folic Acid.
 Benefits of Chlorella are many: